devgupta2706/create-repository-guide/README.md

 # Goto the folder which you want to make git repository or existing repository

-git status //to check whether it is a git repository or not
+//To check whether it is a git repository or not

+git status

 // if not a git repository